FooBarShebang/math_extra_lib/Documentation/Tests/TE001_polynomials.md

 **Test steps:** Check the method using few manually pre-computed examples.

 Then, generate two random 2-nd and / or 3-rd degree polynomials.
 Calculate their convolution 'manually' using the coefficients of the 'outer' polynomial and the already tested multiplication, addition and exponentiation operations on the 'inner' polynomial.
-Calculate the convolution using the respective methode of the 'outer' polynomial and the 'inner' polynomial as the argument.
+Calculate the convolution using the respective method of the 'outer' polynomial and the 'inner' polynomial as the argument.
 Compare the two calculated polynomials per coefficient - must be the same.
 Also evaluate the convolution at a number of random values of argument / variable, and compare them with the results of the step-wise evaluation P(x = Q(x)) - must be the same.

 Repeat the random testing approach several times.

-**Test result:** PASS / FAIL
+**Test result:** PASS

 ___